logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

 MetaData Designer
 -----------------

-Within the context of a project, click on the ``Data Sets`` tab.
-From here, click on the ``Metadata Designer`` button.
-It will bring up a designer dialog that can be used to:
+Within the context of a project, click on the ``Metadata Designer`` button in the left-hand panel.
+It will bring up a metadata designer view that can be used to:

 * Design a new Metadata Template
 * Extend an existing Metadata Template
 * Import/Export a Metadata Template

-The Metadata Designer can be used to define a Metadata template as one or more tables.
+Within the Metadata Designer, you can define a Metadata template as one or more tables.
 Each table consists of a number of typed columns.
 Supported column types are:

 * string